akihirao/how2cook/README.md

 - [Vcf2PopCluster.pl](https://github.com/akihirao/how2cook/blob/main/Vcf2PopCluster.pl): A converter from VCF to PopCluster
 - [vcf2newhybrid.py](https://github.com/akihirao/how2cook/blob/main/vcf2newhybs.py): A converter from VCF to NewHybrids
 - [vcf2fasta_mt.py](https://github.com/akihirao/how2cook/blob/main/vcf2fasta_mt.py): A converter from VCF to multiple fasta for haploidy mitogenome
-- [vcf2fasta_ref.py](https://github.com/akihirao/how2cook/blob/main/vcf2fasta_mt.py): A converter from VCF to fasta for haploidy reference genome
+- [vcf2fasta_ref.py](https://github.com/akihirao/how2cook/blob/main/vcf2fasta_mt.py): A converter from VCF to fasta from haploidy reference genome

 ## 5. [How to extract CDS from a GenBank format file](https://github.com/akihirao/how2cook/blob/main/how2extract_cds_from_gb/notes.md)
 ####  requirement: gbseqextractor https://github.com/linzhi2013/gbseqextractor